wade-wojcak/system-status-monitor/README.md

 ## Documentation

 I utilized TypeDoc to generate a documentation page for the application based on JSDoc-style comments included throughout the codebase.
-The docuemtnation is comprehensive for a prototype-level application and serves as a solid foundation for future development.
+The documentation is comprehensive for a prototype-level application and serves as a solid foundation for future development.
 In addition to documenting the type definitions and functional components, I've also included a number of inline comments to explain certain pieces of functionality.

 **Running the Documentation**